shell-ninja/hyprconf/README.md

 </div>

 > [!NOTE]
 > This is a rolling release configuration.
 It means, I often make changes, fix bugs and add features.
-If you want to update to the latest changes, just use this keyboard shortcut to update: `SUPER Shift + U`
+If you want to update to the latest changes, just use this keyboard shortcut to update: `SUPER + CTRL + U`

 <br>